bgermeys/coursera-getting-and-cleaning-data/Codebook.md

 #CodeBook

-This codebook describes the variables, the data, and any transformations to clean up the data and create a tidy dataset.
+This codebook describes the variables, the data, and transformations to clean up the data and create a tidy dataset.

 ##The data source